Context in Public Health for Underserved Communities: A Bayesian Approach to Online Restless Bandits: Experiments

-In summary, the results of our simulation study exhibit how existing approaches, \re{which have ostensibly strong theoretical guarantees, can perform close to, and sometimes no better than, a random selection algorithm in moderate sample regimes, even in simplified settings amenable to their theoretical guarantees such as when stationarity is present.
-These empirical results exhibit that the types of existing theoretical guarantees found in restless bandit papers are insufficient to ensure high performance in public health applications.} While all methods will improve as they observe more samples (over $T$), only BCoR can use information over the $N$ arms, thus allowing it to learn more quickly and efficiently in challenging settings where $T$ and $B$ are limited.

-\subsection{\revtwo{Experiment using Real Data from ARMMAN}}
+\subsection{\revtwo{Experiment Using Real Data From ARMMAN}}

-As it is impossible to evaluate algorithm performance on the true transition dynamics of ARMMAN's beneficiaries without actual deployment of the algorithm, we construct a data-driven simulator that approximates the true dynamics based on \rev{real} historical ARMMAN covariate data, leveraging our extensive collaborations with ARMMAN to inform the design of the simulator.
+\revaaai{It is essential to evaluate the performance of BCoR experimentally on a data-driven simulator before running it on actual ARMMAN beneficiaries in order to confirm its expected performance before actual deployment in real-world settings.
+Hence,} we construct a data-driven simulator that approximates the true dynamics based on \rev{real} historical ARMMAN covariate data, leveraging our extensive collaborations with ARMMAN to inform the design of the simulator.
 ARMMAN provided anonymized covariate information from $24{,}011$ beneficiaries enrolled in their maternal health program, collected in 2022.
-We generate the data\rev{-driven} simulator by using ARMMAN's internal estimates of the true transition probabilities given a beneficiary's covariate information. \re{ See Appendix~\ref{sec:broader_impact} for additional discussion of our ethics and privacy protocols and Appendix~\ref{sec:appendix_armman} for further implementation details about the real data-driven simulator. } The performance on the real-data example is shown in Figure~\ref{armman_exp}.
-In this example, BCoR outperforms the TS and UCWhittle approaches across all budget values. \rev{For instance, \revtwo{at the end of the time horizon}, the \revtwo{(random-centered)} time-averaged reward of BCoR is $61\%$ greater than that of TS in the $B=10$ setting.
-BCoR achieves a similar increase in cumulative reward; see Figure~\ref{armman_exp_all_cum_avg} in Appendix~\ref{sec:armman_imp_appendix} for the corresponding cumulative reward plot.
-Such an increase in overall patient adherence could potentially lead to life-saving health outcomes in high-stakes public health settings.} Though real-world public health programs occur on a larger scale than the examples shown in Figure~\ref{armman_exp}, we believe our method's performance in these examples is representative of our applied settings.
-We specifically choose $N$, $T$, and $B$ to reflect the learning challenges present in the ARMMAN setting, e.g., we choose $T=40$ because that is the approximate length of a pregnancy in weeks, and the \rev{varying budget values} \rev{are} reflective of ARMMAN's true budget constraints.
+We generate the data\rev{-driven} simulator by using ARMMAN's internal estimates of the true transition probabilities given a beneficiary's covariate information.
+We choose $N$, $T$, and $B$ to reflect the learning challenges present in the ARMMAN setting, e.g., $T=40$ because that is the approximate length of a pregnancy in weeks, and the varying budget values are reflective of ARMMAN's true budget constraints.